JetBrains/lincheck/docs/lincheck-test-tutorial.md

 To switch the testing mode, you need to replace the options type from `StressOptions()` to `ModelCheckingOptions()`.

+TODO: do you need this for the counter?
 > **Java 9+ support**
 >
 > Please note that to run the example below using Java 9 and later